optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - Finding valid probabilities
 - Linear constraints (as long as there are not too many)
     - $\min f(x) \, s.t. \, A_1 x = 0 \text{ and } A_2 x \leq 0$
-- **Guaranteed to be fulfilled during optimization**

----

-### Do not try at home

-- Easy to make mistakes when implementing this
-    - forget to transform start parameters
-    - forget to translate back
-    - forget to adjust derivative
-    - confuse directions
-    - use non-differentiable transformations
-- **Estimagic does reparametrizations for you!**
-- **Completely hides transformed x**

 ---